thbraet/thbraet.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

 My name is Thibauld Braet.
+Born and raised in Bruges, slowly moving towards the East of Belgium.
+Currently living in Diest after educational stops in Ghent and Brussels and a professional stop in Leuven.
 I have the following qualities:

 - I can run long distances
 - I can eat a lot of food